 Pele is the goddess of volcanoes in the Hawaiian religion.

 Often referred to as “Madame Pele”, she is one of the most famous deities in Hawaiian mythology and plays a key role in the island’s many myths and legends.
+Let’s take a look at some of the “facts” and symbols of the goddess Pele.

-Hawaiian Goddess of fire & volcanoes
+Hawaiian Goddess Pele’s Symbols: fire & volcanoes

 Legend has it that Pele lives in Kilauea, an active volcano located on the Hawaiian islands.